adiimated/Flu-Shot-Learning/README.md

 Version 1.2 demonstrates the effectiveness of imputation in enhancing model performance for predicting vaccine uptake.
 The careful handling of missing data and the application of standardized preprocessing techniques have improved the accuracy and reliability of our predictions.

 ## Version 1.3
-Version 1.3 enhances predictive accuracy for H1N1 and seasonal flu vaccine status through comination of targeted feature selection and mean mode imputation techniques.
+Version 1.3 uses the combination of targeted feature selection and mean mode imputation techniques.

 - Identified top correlated features for H1N1 (10 features) and seasonal flu (11 features) vaccine prediction.
 - Applied mean-mode imputation for missing data.